pratikju/gotcha/README.md

 go get -u github.com/pratikju/go-chat
 ```

-This will download Servidor to `$GOPATH/src/github.com/pratikju/go-chat`.
+This will download go-chat to `$GOPATH/src/github.com/pratikju/go-chat`.
 From
   this directory run `go build` to create the `go-chat` binary.

 ## Usage